Updated 30 April 2018 at 8:19 pm PT … see text in green font

 Feared Man: Obsession of a Wife or Girlfriend to Be Unfaithful

 A man wishes to destroy a person whom he feels his power of voodoo is threatened by.
 If the person he wants to destroy is a man, the voodoo practitioner prevails upon his own ‘familiar’ … or obsessing demon … to obsess the wife or girlfriend of the victim to have sex with himself ( or a substitute man (a mind-controlled proxy or ‘donkey’).
 Then the victim, in a state of love-lorn weakness, falls prey to the voodoo practitioner’s curses.

 Feared Woman: Luring of the Husband or Boyfriend to Have Sex with a Man Dressed like the Woman, Followed by Psychic or Physical Castration, and Suicide or Insanity for the Husband or Boyfriend

-If the person he wants to destroy is a woman, the voodoo practitioner … or else his substitute man (a mind-controlled proxy or ‘donkey’) dresses in imitation of the woman, and, through black magic and mind control, lures her husband or boyfriend to the act of anal intercourse.
-Then, cutting off the husband’s penis (either through mind control or physically), he performs anal intercourse on the man.
+If the person he wants to destroy is a woman, the voodoo practitioner … or else his substitute man (a mind-controlled proxy or ‘donkey’) dresses in imitation of the woman, and, through black magic and mind control, lures her husband or boyfriend to the act of rectal intercourse.
+Then, cutting off the husband’s penis (either through mind control or physically), he performs rectal intercourse on the man.
 As he is dressed as, and takes on the manner of the woman the man loves, this act turns the man to hatred of his wife or girlfriend.